awslabs/amazon-sqs-java-messaging-lib/README.md

 ## Feedback
 * Give us feedback [here](https://github.com/awslabs/amazon-sqs-java-messaging-lib/issues).
-* If you'd like to contribute a new feature or bug fix, we'd love to see Github pull requests from you.
+* If you'd like to contribute a new feature or bug fix, we'd love to see GitHub pull requests from you.